Skip to content

 10. Choose the right bedtime snack.

-A lack of carbs and energy before bed can lead to reduced melatonin production, or cause you to wake due to low blood sugar.
-Eating something with tryptophan (e.g. dairy products or a banana) before bed helps with serotonin and melatonin synthesis, as does eating something carby, like a potato, as this increases the uptake of tryptophan.
+A lack of carbs and energy before bed can reduce melatonin support or cause you to wake due to low blood sugar.
+Eating something with tryptophan (e.g. dairy products or a banana) before bed helps with serotonin and melatonin synthesis, and a small carbohydrate source can support tryptophan uptake.
 Puraz Sleep Manager also contains tryptophan, so mix this with a carbohydrate source, such as a baked potato, or banana for a better pre-sleep routine.
+Keep the snack modest so it helps rather than disrupts sleep.

 Sometimes all it takes is a few tweaks to improve your sleep and your daytime energy, and if you’re having restless nights it certainly can’t hurt to see if sleep hygiene might improve things.
+Try two changes for a week, then keep what works and swap what does not.
 Let us know in the comments below what you’ve found helpful in getting that deep and restful sleep that we all want.

 Prev Post